 - Have there been changes to operations (such as work-from-home)?

 Once these items have been considered, it’s time to review and update policies and procedures.
-It is a good idea to consult both internally, with management, supervisors, and others within the organization impacted by the changes, as well as externally with experts such as CPAs or legal counsel when necessary.
+It is a good idea to consult both internally, with management, supervisors, and others within the organization impacted by the changes, as well as externally with professionals such as CPAs or legal counsel when necessary.